Boštjan Cesar

-Boštjan Cesar (born 9 July 1982) is a Slovenian former professional footballer who played as a centre-back.
+Boštjan Cesar (born 9 July 1982) is a Slovenian professional football manager and former player who played as a centre-back.

-Cesar played in Slovenia, Croatia, France, England and Italy.
+Besides Slovenia, Cesar played in Croatia, France, England and Italy.
 With 101 international appearances, he is Slovenia's most capped player of all time, and represented them at the 2010 FIFA World Cup.

 Club career

-Cesar signed a three year-deal with Olympique de Marseille in 2005.
-He joined West Bromwich Albion on a season-long loan in August 2007, with a view to a permanent move.
-He made his debut for Albion in a 1–0 League Cup victory over Bournemouth on 14 August 2007.
+Cesar joined Marseille from Croatian club Dinamo Zagreb in 2005 for a reported transfer fee of 2.5€ million.
+He then joined West Bromwich Albion on a season-long loan in August 2007, with an option for a permanent move.
+Cesar made his debut for West Bromwich in a 1–0 League Cup victory over Bournemouth on 14 August 2007.
 His league debut came more than two months later when West Bromwich defeated Blackpool 2–1 on 23 October 2007.
 He scored his only West Bromwich goal on 2 February 2008 in a 2–1 win against Burnley.
-Cesar made 24 appearances for West Bromwich in all competitions, but returned to Marseille at the end of the season after the manager Tony Mowbray decided against pursuing a permanent deal for the player.
+Overall, he made 24 appearances for West Bromwich in all competitions, but returned to Marseille at the end of the season after the manager Tony Mowbray decided against pursuing a permanent deal for the player.

-He signed a two-year deal with Grenoble Foot 38 in January 2009 and scored his first goal for the club in his second appearance; a 1–1 draw against Girondins de Bordeaux.
-In May 2010, Chievo announced the capture of his signature on free transfer, and he officially joined them on 1 July.
+Cesar left Marseille in January 2009 and joined fellow French club Grenoble.
+He scored his first goal for the club in his second appearance in a 1–1 draw against Bordeaux.
+In May 2010, Chievo announced the capture of his signature on a free transfer; he officially joined the club on 1 July.
 On 31 May 2011, he signed a new two-year contract.